Process and methods

 bibliography (authors, date)

-study aim, type (for example, randomised controlled trial, case–control study) and setting (for example, country)
+study aim, study design (for example, RCT, case–control study) and setting (for example, country)

 funding details (if known)

 population (for example, source and eligibility)